 If your organization is part of a complex entity such as a regional or national organization, college, university or school system, provide financial data that is most relevant to the program, chapter, branch, or department that you represent.
-Also, please describe the relationship between your unit and the parent organization and indicate to what extent your unit supports the parent and vice versa.
-You should incorporate this explanation in the Program/Project Summary field because the LOI form does not provide a special text field for this purpose.
+Also, you should describe the relationship between your unit and the parent organization and indicate to what extent your unit supports the parent and vice versa.
+Please incorporate this explanation in the Program/Project Summary field as neither the LOI Form nor the Full Proposal Form provides a dedicated text field for this purpose.

 I have a question that is not answered here.
 How can I ask it?